The Euro-PCT Application Procedure

 This is an outline of the European patent application procedure for International PCT applications entering the national/regional phase in Europe before the European Patent Office (EPO).
 It is intended as a short introduction for those who are new to the process.
 There are a great many other features, options, and rules which are not described.

 Although a European patent application is processed as a single application until granted, successful applicants ultimately obtain a bundle of separate patents in individual states.
-It is also possible to register a newly granted European patent as a Unitary patent, providing unitary protection in a number of EU states.
+It is also possible to register a granted European patent as a Unitary patent, providing unitary protection in a number of EU states.

 Deadline for entering the European regional phase from a PCT application (Euro-PCT)